Cement Maker Protects Bearings With AEGIS PRO Grounding Rings

 It seemed as though nothing could stop the squealing.
 Not that the Monarch Cement Company’s huge ball mill wasn’t already loud.
 Powered by a 5,000-HP motor, it pulverizes 100 tons of clinker (a burned mixture of limestone and shale) per hour.
 But the squealing was not what Randy Riebel wanted to hear.
 As the electrical supervisor at Monarch’s plant in Humboldt, Kansas, he knew the noise meant the motor’s bearings were going — again.
-In fact, the sound of chronic bearing damage was all too familiar at the plant, which can produce 1,300,000 tons of cement a year.
-Since 2001, when the ball mill was new, its motor bearings had been replaced three times.
+In fact, the sound of chronic bearing damage was all too familiar at the plant, which can produce 1.3 million tons of cement a year.
+Since 2001, when the ball mill was new, its motor bearings have been replaced three times.

 “We kept greasing those bearings, but they kept on squealing,” Riebel recalls.
 “We weren’t looking forward to another replacement because of all the expense and downtime.
-It takes at least ten days to pull that motor — we have to hire help, rent a hoist to put it on a truck, and take it away to be rebuilt.
-So this time [summer of 2009] I decided to try something else.”
+It takes at least ten days to pull that motor — we have to hire help, rent a hoist to put it on a truck and take it away to be rebuilt.
+So this time [summer of 2009], I decided to try something else.”

 Ironically, some products designed to protect bearings, such as conventional spring-loaded grounding brushes, require extensive maintenance themselves.
 Others, such as insulation and ceramic bearings, can shift damage to connected equipment.